Awaken the Guardian

-Reissues
+Release history

 Awaken the Guardian has been reissued several times.
 The first was as part of a double album with No Exit in 1992, followed by a remastered edition in 1994, and once again as a deluxe Digipak edition on June 28, 2005.
 The latter includes a bonus disc containing demos and live tracks, as well as a DVD of a concert from December 28, 1986, at the Sundance Club in Long Island, New York; this being the only known video footage of the Awaken the Guardian line-up performing live.

 Music

+Awaken the Guardian further develops the sound established on The Spectre Within by employing a greater sense of attention to detail.
+Decibel characterized the album's sound as "arcane, literate, doom-laden metal," and called the album's guitar riffs "bewitching knots of magic code."
 Music journalist Martin Popoff described the sound on Awaken the Guardian as "a serpentine and doomy metallic journey through prog soundscapes."
-He described the album's instrumentation as "persistantly powerful but basic," and further characterized the album as melodically "mournful [and] doomy."
+He described the album's instrumentation as "persistently powerful but basic," and further characterized the album as melodically "mournful [and] doomy."
 Robert Taylor of AllMusic stated that "the song structures are too rudimentary to be called progressive."

 The album's lyrical content explores themes such as witchcraft and the devil.
+The lyrics are allegorical.